List of Uta no Prince-sama characters: STARISH

 Tokiya is a student in Class S who bears a strong resemblance to Haruka's idol, HAYATO.
-Tokiya claims to be HAYATO's identical twin brother and seems to bear a complex from being in his brother's shadow.
+Tokiya initially claims to be HAYATO's identical twin brother and seems to bear a complex from being in his brother's shadow.
 He appears to be cold and aloof, as well as being a perfectionist.
-Later on, Tokiya reveals he is HAYATO, having enrolled into Saotome Academy to debut as himself from despising his image as HAYATO.
-He believes his voice is his strongest instrument, so his musical specialty is his vocals, although he can basically play almost any instrument.
+Later on, Tokiya reveals he is HAYATO, and enrolled into Saotome Academy to debut as a more serious artist, as he despised his image as HAYATO.
+He believes his voice is his strongest instrument, though he is talented at a multitude of instruments.
+His image color is purple and his birthday is on August 6.